Rail profile: Flanged T rail

 Flanged T rail (also called T-section) is the name for flat bottomed rail used in North America.

 Iron-strapped wooden rails were used on all American railways until 1831.
 Col. Robert L. Stevens, the President of the Camden and Amboy Railroad, conceived the idea that an all-iron rail would be better suited for building a railroad.
-There were no steel mills in America capable of rolling long lengths, so he sailed to the United Kingdom which was the only place where his flanged T rail (also called T-section) could be rolled.
+There were no steel mills in America capable of rolling long lengths, so he sailed to the United Kingdom which was the only place where his flanged T rail could be rolled.
 Railways in the UK had been using rolled rail of other cross-sections which the ironmasters had produced.

 In May 1831, the first 500 rails, each 15 ft long and weighing 36 lb/yd, reached Philadelphia and were placed in the track, marking the first use of the flanged T rail.
 Afterwards, the flanged T rail became employed by all railroads in the United States.

 Col. Stevens also invented the hooked spike for attaching the rail to the crosstie (or sleeper).
-At the present time, the screw spike is being used widely in place of the hooked spike.
+In 1860, the screw spike was introduced in France where it was widely used.
+Screw spikes are the most common form of spike in use worldwide in the 21st century.

-Vignoles rail
+Flat-bottom or Vignoles rail

-Vignoles rail is the popular name of the flat-bottomed rail, recognising engineer Charles Vignoles who introduced it to Britain.
+Vignoles rail is the popular name for flat-bottomed rail, recognising engineer Charles Vignoles who introduced it to Britain.

-Charles Vignoles observed that wear was occurring with wrought iron rails and cast iron chairs upon stone blocks, the most common system at that time.
+Charles Vignoles observed that wear was occurring with wrought iron rails and cast iron chairs on stone blocks, the most common system at that time.
 In 1836 he recommended flat-bottomed rail to the London and Croydon Railway for which he was consulting engineer.

 His original rail had a smaller cross-section than the Stevens rail, with a wider base than modern rail, fastened with screws through the base.
 Other lines which adopted it were the Hull and Selby, the Newcastle and North Shields, and the Manchester, Bolton and Bury Canal Navigation and Railway Company.

 When it became possible to preserve wooden sleepers with mercuric chloride (a process called Kyanising) and creosote, they gave a much quieter ride than stone blocks and it was possible to fasten the rails directly using clips or rail spikes.
-Their use spread worldwide and acquired Vignoles's name.
+Their use, and Vignoles's name, spread worldwide.

 The joint where the ends of two rails are connected to each other is the weakest part of a rail line.
 The earliest iron rails were joined by a simple fishplate or bar of metal bolted through the web of the rail.
 Stronger methods of joining two rails together have been developed.
 When sufficient metal is put into the rail joint, the joint is almost as strong as the rest of the rail length.
 The noise generated by trains passing over the rail joints, described as "the clickity clack of the railroad track", can be eliminated by welding the rail sections together.
 Continuously welded rail has a uniform top profile even at the joints.